 Who’s ready for a fabulous & easy chandelier makeover with spray paint?
-Our outdated metal chandelier looks amazing now & it only cost us a few dollars to transform.
+Our outdated metal brass chandelier looks amazing now & it only cost us a few dollars to transform.
 Sharing all my tips & tricks for how to spray paint a chandelier in less than 1 hour including before and after pics!

-An Easy Chandelier Makeover with Spray Paint in less than 1 Hour
+An Easy DIY Chandelier Makeover with Spray Paint in less than 1 Hour

 *this post contains affiliate links for more info click here*

-Before we even moved into our old farmhouse I knew I wanted to change the dining room chandelier.
+Before we even moved into our old farmhouse I knew I wanted to change the ugly metal brass candle dining room chandelier.

-I was worried that the walls and the chandelier would be too similar and I would regret painting it.
+I was worried that the walls and my idea of a chandelier makeover would be too similar and I would regret painting it.

 After almost 4 years of living with the brass I finally got up the courage to take a chance & give our chandelier a makeover with spray paint!